Azure Relay authentication and authorization

 You can configure keys for SAS on a Relay namespace.
 Unlike Service Bus messaging, Relay Hybrid Connections supports unauthorized or anonymous senders.
 You can enable anonymous access for the entity when you create it, as shown in the following screenshot from the portal:

-To use SAS, you can configure a SharedAccessAuthorizationRule object on a Relay namespace that consists of the following:
+To use SAS, you can configure a SharedAccessAuthorizationRule object on a Relay namespace that consists of the following properties:

 - KeyName that identifies the rule.